-I really enjoy vintage odds and ends, especially postcards, not only because of the amazing variety available out there, but because it connects me with people around the world.
-Occasionally I try my hand at creative writing and have started using postcards as a prompt ... as a writer in the making I love interesting pens ... now think about this ...
+Don't flap!
+You've just stumbled across the profile of a South African mother and freelancer.
+I enjoy vintage odds and ends and often wander through charity shops because it's interesting to see what people donate.
+Other than my mini-perfume bottle collection, I collect postcards and stamps.
+Occasionally I try my hand at creative writing and use postcards as a prompt ... as a writer in the making I love interesting pens ... now think about this ...

 PLEASE NOTE: I send as soon as I can and rate as soon as post has arrived.